CherryRina/Scripts-For-Radware/README.md

 ### Code Source
 `/task-05-jenkins-pipline`
 ### Steps Taken
-1) Downloaded a Jenkins Docker
+1) Downloaded Jenkins via Docker — this turned out to be a mistake, as Docker containers don't support the systemctl command, and I didn't want to modify the script.
+2) Installed Jenkins directly on my computer and ran the setup again.
-2) Signed into the GUI at `http://localhost:8080`
+3) Signed into the GUI at `http://localhost:8080`.
-3) Written a Jenkins pipeline
+4) Wrote a Jenkins pipeline.
-4) Created a new pipeline job inside the GUI
+5) Created a new pipeline job in the GUI.
 ### How To Run
+- Jenkins is responsible for activating the script as was configured inside the pipeline.
+- You can force it to run via the web interface by clicking on the pipeline and selecting "Build Now".